 The following documents must be submitted with the application:

 - a proof that you have obtained a recognized diploma of at least qualification level 5 (associate degree) at a higher education institution in Belgium; or

-- a proof that you stayed in Belgium for your studies as part of a mobility programme (only for students who have obtained their diploma in another country);
+- a Belgian residence permit based on studies OR a proof that you stayed in Belgium for your studies as part of a mobility programme (only for students who have obtained their diploma in another country);

 - a proof of health insurance;